gitpk-0/gitpk-0/README.md

 - 🎓 &nbsp; Pursuing a degree in Software Engineering from Western Governors University
 - 💼 &nbsp; Actively seeking job oppurtunities in the software development space
-- 🌱 &nbsp; Currently learning Spring Boot
+- 🌱 &nbsp; Currently learning more about Backend Architectures and Cloud deployment

 <h3> 🛠 &nbsp;Tech Stack</h3>